freeCodeCamp/guide/src/pages/bootstrap/bootstrap-forms/index.md

 these can be applied to every element that accepts this classes.

 ### Readonly
-This is a parameter that Bootstrap () use as an Atribute to disable the input function and to display it as an Info field.
+This is a parameter that Bootstrap (V.4) use as an Attribute to disable the input function and to display it as an Info field.
 There is also an option to add no styles for 'readonly' fields by adding the class '.form-control-plaintext' to it.

 ```html
 <form>